-Important things to keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • The calendar year deductible is: PPO - \$350 per person (\$700 per Self Plus One enrollment, or \$700 per Self and Family enrollment); Non-PPO - \$500 per person (\$1,000 per Self Plus One enrollment, or \$1,000 per Self and Family enrollment).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: PPO \$450 per person (\$800 per Self Plus One enrollment, or \$800 per Self and Family enrollment); Non-PPO \$1,000 per person (\$2,000 per Self Plus One enrollment, or \$2,000 per Self and Family enrollment).
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. • The non-PPO benefits are the standard benefits of this Plan.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. • When you use a PPO hospital, keep in mind that the professionals who provide services to you in the hospital, may not all be preferred providers.
+When no PPO provider is available, non-PPO benefits apply. - When you use a PPO hospital, keep in mind that the professionals who provide services to you in the hospital, may not all be preferred providers.
 If they are not, they will be paid by this Plan as non-PPO providers.
 However, if surgical services are rendered at a PPO hospital or a PPO freestanding ambulatory facility by a PPO primary surgeon, we will pay the services of anesthesiologists and surgical assistants who are not preferred providers at the PPO rate, based on Plan allowance.
-If the covered services of radiologists and pathologists who are not preferred providers at the PPO freestanding ambulatory facility, we will pay the services of radiologists and pathologists who are not preferred providers at the PPO rate, based on the Plan allowance and you may be billed any difference between our allowance and the billed amount. • When you use a PPO hospital for emergency services, the emergency room physician who provides the services to you in the emergency room may not be a preferred provider.
-If they are not, they will be paid by this Plan as a PPO provider at the PPO rate, based on the Plan allowance. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over.
+If the covered services are performed at a PPO hospital or a PPO freestanding ambulatory facility, we will pay the services of radiologists and pathologists who are not preferred providers at the PPO rate, based on the Plan allowance and you may be billed any difference between our allowance and the billed amount. - When you use a PPO hospital for emergency services, the emergency room physician who provides the services to you in the emergency room may not be a preferred provider.
+If they are not, they will be paid by this Plan as a PPO provider at the PPO rate, based on the Plan allowance. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - If you enroll in APWU Health Plan's High Option and have Medicare Parts A and B and it is primary, we offer a UnitedHealthcare Medicare Advantage (PPO) for APWU Health Plan to our FEHB members.
+This plan enhances your FEHB coverage by reducing/eliminating cost-sharing for services and/or adding benefits at no additional cost.
+This would an enhancement to your APWU Health Plan's High Option benefits.
+It includes a \$50 monthly Part B reimbursement.
+The UnitedHealthcare Medicare Advantage (PPO) for APWU Health Plan is subject to Medicare rules.
+(See Section 9 for additional details.)